 Registration & Tuition

 What will my graduation date be?
 If you satisfactorily complete your program of study at the end of the fall 2020 semester, your graduation date will be December 16, 2020.

 When will my graduation be posted on my transcript?
 Fall graduation will be documented on transcripts by mid-January.

 How will I get my cap and gown?
-Caps and gowns will be available for pick up at the Graduation Fairs, which will be on December 8 at the Salisbury campus and December 9 on the Concord campus.
-More information will be coming soon!
+Caps and gowns will be available for pick up at the Graduation Fairs, which will be on December 8 at North Campus (Salisbury) and December 9 at South Campus (Concord).
+Times are 9:00 to 11:00 a.m. and 3:00 to 5:00 p.m.
 If you are not in the area or unable to attend one of the Graduation Fairs, contact email@example.com.

 When will I receive my diploma?
 Degree, diploma and certificate documents for fall graduates are scheduled to be mailed by the end of February.

 Rowan-Cabarrus does not have an application for graduation.
 Graduation eligibility is determined by the Registrar’s office.

 Degree, Diploma, and Certificate Requirements